the crone

 My heart was beating hard at this sublime and extremely rational plan to make David fall in love with me.

-I scrambled around in my school bag and took out the squashed cheese sandwich my mum had made.
+I scrabbled around in my school bag and took out the squashed cheese sandwich my mum had made.
 It was supermarket white bread, a sweaty slab of cheddar cheese, bound in clingfilm like a mummy.

 I unwrapped my cheese sandwich hurriedly and took a bite.
 I wasn’t hungry, and it tasted of rank plastic.
 But I looked up quickly to make sure David saw that I was sharing the same lunch as him.